redwoodjs/redwoodjs-com-archive/docs/dataMigrations.md

 ## Running a Data Migration

-When you're ready, you can execute your data migration with `dataMigrate`'s `up` command:
+When you're ready, you can execute your data migration with `data-migrate`'s `up` command:

-    yarn rw dataMigrate up
+    yarn rw data-migrate up

 This goes through each file in `api/db/dataMigrations`, compares it against the list of migrations that have already run according to the `DataMigration` table in the database, and executes any that aren't present in that table, sorted oldest to newest based on the timestamp in the filename.